ncatlab/nlab-content/pages/8/3/5/5/25538/content.md

 - {#AV02} [[Jiřı́ Adámek]] and [[Jiřı́ Velebil]]. _A remark on conservative cocompletions of categories_.
 Journal of Pure and Applied Algebra 168.1 (2002): 107-124.

-See also Theorem 11.5 of:
+See also Theorem 11.5 of the following notes, where cartesian closedness is discussed.

 - [[Marcelo Fiore]]. _Enrichment and representation theorems for categories of domains and continuous functions_.
 University of Edinburgh.
 [PS.GZ file](http://www.cl.cam.ac.uk/~mpf23/papers/ADT/rep.ps.gz)

+The symmetric monoidal case is discussed and proved in Lemma 4.6 of

+- [[Mathys Rennela]] and [[Sam Staton]], _Classical Control, Quantum Circuits and Linear Logic in Enriched Category Theory_.
+LMCS vol 16, 2020. [arxiv:1711.05159](https://arxiv.org/abs/1711.05159).

 See section 6.4 (and Theorem 6.4.3 in particular) of: